 Design & Wireframes

-There is a reason why this company is only one of two Australian unicorns – and that’s because it’s brilliant.
+There is a reason why this company is only one of two (at the time of writing anyway) Australian unicorns - and that’s because it’s brilliant.
 Canva, which you’ve likely heard of, offer a freemium version of their design software.
-They are constantly adding cool new feature and templates, so if you’re not already using Canva then we recommend you get onto it!
+They are constantly adding cool new features and templates, so if you’re not already using Canva then we recommend you get onto it!

 These free (or inexpensive) tools will help even the smallest business step up their marketing initiatives.